Color Study Workshop

 Free Drop In Program

-Join us at KinoSaito every Sunday in May for the return of our Flower Print Workshop!
-Participants are invited to create their own colorful artworks using natural materials inspired by the work of Soli Pierce and Bruce Odland on display.
+Join us at KinoSaito every Sunday in June for our Fiber Landscape Workshop!
+Participants are invited to create their own landscape collages using fabric and other fiber based materials inspired by the artwork of Melissa Joseph on display.

 All materials provided.